The Facts Are Friendly Approach

 Clarity will be the first step.
 What are the real results you want to achieve?
 You may want to live as long as possible, whatever the treatment.
 Or maybe you prefer to have less invasive treatment and a reasonable quality of life.

 Gathering information, you will explore the various options.
-These may include mainstream or alternative treatments, together with the consequences.
+These may include mainstream or alternative treatments.
+You will also look at the consequences.

 Facing the facts may not at first sight appear friendly.
 But it is vital to get as much information as possible.
 This will enable you to consider the various choices, consequences and other creative solutions.
 You will then be in a better position to choose your way forward.

 If you wish, try tackling the exercise on this theme.
-This invites you to do the following things.
+This invites you to complete the following sentences.

 Leave a Reply